Lebanon:Operation of the Islamic Resistance on Friday, Febru...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

+- The Islamic Resistance fighters targeted at 2:20 p.m. a Merkava tank at the “Al-Baghdadi” Site, scoring direct hits.

-- And after targeting the “Ruwaisat Al-Alam” Site, the Islamic Resistance fighters targeted at 4:40 p.m. a deployment of “Israeli” troops in its vicinity with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:10 p.m. the espionage equipment at the “Ramtha” Site in the occupied Lebanese Shebaa Farms with the appropriate weapons, scoring direct hits.

-- And in response to the “Israeli” attacks on villages and civilian homes, the most recent of which is the raid on Jibbain, the Islamic Resistance fighters targeted at 5:20 p.m. a building in the “Avivim” settlement with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:30 p.m. the espionage equipment at in the vicinity of the “Al-Malikiyya” Site with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 3:30 p.m. the “Zebdine” Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters targeted at 4:00 p.m. the “Al-Malikiyya” Site with rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise}